 The Reducing Reoffending Third Sector Advisory Group (RR3) exists with the purpose of building a strong and effective partnership between the voluntary sector and the Ministry of Justice (MoJ).
 The chair for the group and its secretariat is provided by Clinks.

 Clinks is seeking two senior experts to sit on the Reducing Reoffending Third Sector Advisory Group (RR3) leadership board.
 Applications for the vacancies will be senior leaders from voluntary sector organisations with specialist expertise in either providing support to black, Asian and minority ethnic people in contact with the criminal justice system (CJS); or expertise of providing specialist housing support to people in contact with the CJS.
 The deadline for applications is Sunday 7th October 2018.

 The terms of reference for the RR3 allow for the development of time-limited special interest groups to advise on specific areas of policy and practice as the need arises.

-The women's networking forum is sponsored and chaired by Sarah Swindley, RR3 member and Chief Executive of Lancashire Women’s Centres, who feeds back key issues raised to the RR3.
-Meetings are hosted in partnership with Women’s Breakout, Women’s Resource Centre and Agenda.
+The women's networking forum is sponsored and chaired by Laura Seebohm, RR3 member and Operational Director at Changing Lives, who feeds back key issues raised to the RR3.
+Meetings are hosted in partnership with Agenda.

 The RR3 was asked in February 2016 by the Minister for Prisons and Probation, Andrew Selous, to provide information on how the voluntary sector can be engaged in the government’s programme of prison reform and contribute to reducing re-offending.
 In this paper, the RR3 sets out key issues and ideas that we believe will support the voluntary sector’s engagement with the prison reform programme.